2fekles/goobage/notes/readme/readme.txt

-This is a SAGE DECOMP Done by Gooobrr and Compwnter that is all lol ⠀⠀⠀⠀⠀⠀⠀⢀⣠⡴⠞⠛⠛⠛⠓⠶⣤⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
+This is a SAGE DECOMP Done by Vanilla1cecream and Compwnter that is all lol ⠀⠀⠀⠀⠀⠀⠀⢀⣠⡴⠞⠛⠛⠛⠓⠶⣤⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀